RobTillaart/PCA9671/README.md

 # PCA9671

-Arduino library for the PCA9671, I2C 16-bit I/O expander.
+Arduino library for the PCA9671 and PCA9673, I2C 16-bit I/O expander.

 ## Description